 What product you use to regrease your chain may depend on what sort of riding you do.
 Motorcycle chain lubricants can consist of wax, lanolin, synthetic oils or mineral oils which have various advantages and disadvantages.

 People who travel big distances prefer to avoid the hassle of constant maintenance by using an automatic chain oiler such as the Cameleon.

 Motul recommends its Chain Lube Road for road-use motorcycles.

-My Bonneville has chrome spoked wheels, so I prefer a wax or a paste such as Motul Chain Paste which doesn’t fling off and spoil your wheels.
+If you have a bike with chrome spoked wheels, you may prefer a wax or a paste such as Motul Chain Paste which doesn’t fling off and spoil your wheels.
 It comes with a brush integrated into the tube.

 Whatever lube you use, make sure it is designed for a motorcycle chain.